RedHatSatellite/satellite-operations-collection/roles/cloud_connector/README.md

 Required:

-- `foreman_cloud_connector_url`: The URL of the Foreman server.
+- `satellite_cloud_connector_url`: The URL of the Satellite server.
-- `foreman_cloud_connector_user`: The username cloud connector will use to talk to Foreman API.
+- `satellite_cloud_connector_user`: The username cloud connector will use to talk to Satellite API.
-- `foreman_cloud_connector_password`: The password cloud connector will use to talk to Foreman API.
+- `satellite_cloud_connector_password`: The password cloud connector will use to talk to Satellite API.

 Example Playbooks
 -----------------